-Resulting from above research showing that almost the geothermal fluids in NW of North Plain Vietnam are originated from meteoric waters.
-Some of the fluids that close to the sea originated from meteoric water mixing with sea water.
+Resulting from above research showing that almost all geothermal fluids in the NW North Plain of Vietnam originated from meteoric waters.
+Some of the fluids that are close to the sea originate from meteoric water mixing with sea water.
 The geothermal fluids are HCO_3 - SO_4 - Na - Ca hay Na - Mg types.
 Some geothermal sources near the sea are Cl-Na-Ca type.
 The temperatures in the reservoirs fluctuate from 160-200°C, so they are classified into low - moderate enthalpy.

-Due to the geological structure and tectonics of the study area, the authors believe that the deep reservoirs are very large volume.
-However, the deeper investigation should be carried out such as geophysic and deep drilling methods etc...
+Due to the geological structure and tectonics of the study area, the authors believe that the deep reservoirs have a very large volume.
+However, deeper investigative methods should be carried out such as geophysic and deep drilling.